royalcrab/accra_kobe/README.md

 How to install Docker Compose for Ubuntu 18.04:
 - https://docs.docker.com/compose/install/#install-compose

-You may use the following scripts for bash to install docker-ce and docker-compose.
+You may use the following scripts for bash to install docker-ce and docker-compose (as root).

 ```
 apt-get update